-BREATH OF LIFE The nature of air intrigued scientists for centuries.
+BREATH OF LIFE

+The nature of air intrigued scientists for centuries.
 Then, in the 1770s, Joseph Priestley's experiments with mice showed that air contains something that animals need to live.
 Like many, he thought this was a substance called phlogiston.

+PLANET OF CLOUDS

-Whirls of clouds show the depressions that bring much bad weather to the mid-latitudes Belt of rain swept (pp. 32-35)in by a depression Clouds aligned with the steady northeasterly trade winds blowing toward the equator > In photographs from space, great swirls of clouds can be seen enveloping the Earth.
+In photographs from space, great swirls of clouds can be seen enveloping the Earth.
 These swirls dramatically highlight the constant motion of gases in the troposphere that gives us our weather.
 Many of the world's major weather patterns can be seen clearly.
 Along the equator, for instance, is a ribbon of clouds thousands of miles long, formed because the intense heat of the sun here stirs up strong updrafts.
-These carry moisture from the ocean so high into the air that it cools and condenses to form clouds (pp. 24-25).
+These carry moisture from the ocean so high into the air that it cools and condenses to form clouds

+(pp. 24-25).